Vanshaj16/ETH-Smart-Contract-Function-Frontend/README.md

 # Project: Function Frontend

 ## Description
-This project is a simple Ethereum DAppallows users to deposit and withdraw funds, as well as add interest and deduct service charges.
+This project is a simple Ethereum DApp allows users to deposit and withdraw funds, as well as add interest and deduct service charges.
 The project consists of a solidity smart contract, deployment scripts using Hardhat and a React frontend for interacting with the contract.

 ## Tech Stack
 #### 1. Solidity: Smart contract language used to define the contract logic.